CaliCastle/popmenu.docs/docs/customization/README.md

 action.iconWidthHeight = 45
 ```

-## Scrollable when actions are more than 6 or custom
+## Scrollable when actions are too many

 To set the scrolling properties: